Grants for individuals

 The RACs disseminate state and other funding for individual artists, as well as other local arts activities in each region of the state.
 Check the map for your region.

 NWMAC (Region 1) - Applications are generally due in October, March, and on a monthly basis.
 Serving Kittson, Marshall, Norman, Pennington, Polk, Red Lake, and Roseau counties.
-Five available grant categories with rolling, monthly, and annual application deadlines.
+Five available grant categories with rolling, monthly, and annual application deadlines, including Legacy, Artist projects and quarterly "Quick Turn Around" grant on a first come first serve basis.

 Region 2 - Grant deadlines available August through March.
 Serving Beltrami, Clearwater, Hubbard, Lake of the Woods, and Mahnomen counties.
-Four available grant categories.
+Four available grant categories, though some have been suspended for 2020-21, including the R2AC fellowship.
+Region 2 offers a COVID-related relief grant for eligible artists whose income has been impacted by the pandemic.

-Arrowhead Regional Arts (Region 3) - Five available grant categories with deadlines in October, January, March, April, and July as well as rolling deadlines.
+Arrowhead Regional Arts (Region 3) - Five available grant categories with deadlines in October, January, March, April, and July as well as rolling deadlines, though programs are temporarily on hold for FY21.
 Serving Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, and Saint Louis counties.
+A COVID-19 emergency relief grant has been offered in 2020; check back for more information.

 Lake Region Arts Council (Region 4) -Five available grant categories.
 Serving Becker, Clay, Douglas, Grant, Otter Tail, Pope, Stevens, Traverse, and Wilkin counties.